moamenhredeen/algorithms/README.md

 ## ToDo List
 - [ ] setup and use `cargo bench` to benchmark the different implementations of the algoritms
+- [ ] elements of programmin interviews book

 ## Resources